screetsec/TheFatRat/README.md

 #TheFatRat ( Unit for bypass av )

-##update Version 1.5 : Codename Unity
+##Update: Version 1.5 , Codename Unity

 What is FatRat ??